 - By using the outcome of the job analysis, you are all set to develop a competency based job description.
 This can be refined by analyzing the input from the respective group of current job holders and converting it to standard competencies.

 - With a competency based job description, you are on track to begin mapping the competencies throughout your HR processes.
 The competencies of the respective job description become your factors for assessment.
 This also helps in the objective based evaluation.

 - Driving the competency mapping one step further, you can use the outcomes of your evaluation to identify additional development and training needs of individuals.
 This will build a stronger workforce thus increasing the overall productivity of the organisation.

 How important are automated support systems for implementing such plans?

 Predicting the demand and action plans, in particular, must be owned by the respective business units.
 However, in the first few planning cycles, there is a need for internal support in developing the business unit workforce plan.

-In a smaller organization, workforce planning can be carried out with a tablet or a hand calculator.
-As the organization grows, however, it probably will need to go to an input demand data system directly and pick up supply data from computer-based human resources information systems.
+In a smaller organisation, workforce planning can be carried out with a tablet or a hand calculator.
+As the organisation grows, however, it probably will need to go to an input demand data system directly and pick up supply data from computer-based human resources information systems.

 Well!
-A study says direct people costs make up an average of 40% of organizational costs.
-From which almost half of the workforce is in critical, knowledge-intensive roles that are elementary to the success and profitability of their organizations.
+A study says direct people costs make up an average of 40% of organisational costs.
+From which almost half of the workforce is in critical, knowledge-intensive roles that are elementary to the success and profitability of their organisations.
 Therefore there is a high chance of getting the workforce planning wrong.